PDillis/pdillis.github.io/_posts/2018-04-24-PythonChatbot0.markdown

 "You walk your dog."
 ```

-The huge advantage we have is that we are using the English language, which can be thus reduced to simple rules of switching pronouns (albeit many).
+The huge advantage we have is that we are using the English language, which can be thus reduced to simple rules of switching pronouns (albeit many), which would not be a small task in other languages.
 Let us then continue on building on `ELIZA`'s complexity.

 ### Key phrases extraction and More Grammar